Newstrike shareholders vote in favour of CanniMed takeover

 Investors with 99.4 per cent of the stock supported the all-share transaction at a meeting in Toronto.
 The deal is aimed at giving CanniMed, a Saskatoon-based medical pot producer, a platform for entry into the recreational cannabis market.
 Ottawa is expected to legalize the industry later this year.

-Under the arrangement, Newstrike shareholders would get 0.033 per a CanniMed share for each Newstrike share.
+Under the arrangement, Newstrike shareholders would get 0.033 of a CanniMed share for each Newstrike share.
 That puts the current value of the deal at $336-million, based on CanniMed's share price of $26.11 on the Toronto Stock Exchange on Wednesday.
 Early last week, Newstrike's market capitalization surged briefly above $1-billion.

 A vote on the deal by CanniMed shareholders, scheduled for January 23, is less certain.
 To be successful, it requires a majority of CanniMed votes in favour.
 Investors with 36 per cent of CanniMed shares have committed to a competing, hostile bid for CanniMed from Aurora Cannabis Inc.